withastro/astro/docs/src/pages/blog/island-architecture.md

 As we explore further into the Island, we can see immediate trade differences between framework produced SSR solutions and those that could be provided by using Island Architecture.

 Quickly wandering back to the Status Quo for a brief interlude.
 We use SSR with SPA's to help tackle the downside of SPA's and its SEO.
-Appealing to the search engines in this manner has another negative affect on the UX.
+Appealing to the search engines in this manner has another negative effect on the UX.

 > "...visitors are left waiting for the actual functionality of a page to arrive while staring at a frustratingly fake version of that page." - Jason Miller